eddyarriaga00/Portfolio-Website/README.md

 This is my personal portfolio website showcasing my skills, projects, and background in Computer Science and Software Development.

 It includes:
-✅ About Me - A short introduction about who I am and what I do.
-✅ Projects - A showcase of my work with some programming projects.
-✅ Skills - My technical skills in programming, cybersecurity, and tools I use.
-✅ Contact - How to reach me (email, LinkedIn, GitHub).
+✅ About Me, ✅ Projects, ✅ Skills, ✅ Contact

 🛠 Technologies Used
-HTML - Structure of the website
-Tailwind CSS - Styling and layout
-JavaScript - Interactive elements (if any)
-GitHub Pages - Hosting the website
+HTML, Tailwind CSS, GitHub Pages